wald-tq/ui-router.github.io/_posts/2017-01-09-angular-ui-router-1.0.0-rc.1.md

 ## Repository split

-During the 1.0 alpha phase, we made the UI-Router core agnostic to Angular 1.
+During the 1.0 alpha phase, we made the UI-Router core agnostic to AngularJS.
 This enabled us to create [`ui-router-ng2`](https://ui-router.github.io/ng2/) and [`ui-router-react`](https://ui-router.github.io/react/)